Winter's Tale (film): Critical response

 A journal by author Neil Gaiman also defended the film, explaining why people should see it.

 Awards

 The film's poster was nominated for a Golden Trailer award.

 Music

-The musical score for Winter's Tale was composed by Hans Zimmer and Rupert Gregson-Williams.
-A soundtrack album was released on February 11, 2014 by WaterTower Music.
+The musical score for Winter's Tale was composed by Hans Zimmer and Rupert Gregson-Williams, conducted by Nick Glennie-Smith and performed by the Hollywood Studio Symphony.
+A soundtrack album was released on February 11, 2014, by WaterTower Music.
 On February 4, 2014, four tracks were revealed on SoundCloud.
 "Miracle", by Scottish singer KT Tunstall became the lead single of the soundtrack.
 The three other tracks were "What's the Best Thing You've Ever Stolen?", "You Don't Quit Me, Boy", and "She Was Like a Bright Light" all composed by Hans Zimmer and Rupert Gregson-Williams.